ATProtoKit/ATSyntaxTools/Sources/ATSyntaxTools/Documentation.docc/ValidatingIdentifiersAndSchemes.md

 ## Overview

-These identifiers and schemes (we'll call them "identifiers" for short) are part of what makes the AT Protocol work.
-Not only is validation within the scope of best practices with respect to Swift, but it'll help to reduce less potenital bugs and errors.
+These identifiers and schemes are part of what makes the AT Protocol work.
+Validating them close to their input point helps reduce avoidable protocol errors.

 ## Validation

-Regardless of the manager struct you're using, you'll be able to find a `validate()` method within them.
-This is the quickest way to determine whether the identifier is valid.
-If the method doesn't respond, then it means the identifier is valid.
-Otherwise, an error would occur.
+Each validator provides a `validate(_:)` method.
+If the method returns normally, the identifier is valid.
+If validation fails, the method throws an error that describes the failure category.

 ```swift
 do {